RomainDeleat-besson/CBCT_seg/README.md

 output: 2D .png slices from the labels

-Takes a single label or a directory and deconstructs the 3D scan into 2D slices
+Takes a single label or a directory and deconstructs the 3D scan into 2D slices of the specified size.

 ```
 usage: labels_preprocess.py [-h] (--image IMAGE | --dir DIR)